 Is Hazard Insurance the Same as Homeowners Insurance?

-A common misconception is that hazard insurance is the same as homeowners insurance when, in fact, it’s a part of it.
+A common misconception is that hazard insurance is the same as homeowners insurance when, in fact, the former is a part of the latter.
 That’s because people sometimes refer to homeowners insurance as hazard insurance.
 You can think of it as a piece of fruit in a fruit and cheese basket — not the entire kit and caboodle.

 Hazard insurance typically refers to the protection of the structure of your home and additional structures on the property (like a shed, deck or detached garage), whereas homeowners insurance as a whole also includes coverage for liability, additional living expenses, and personal belongings.